chrisgrieser/obsidian-quadro/README.md

 [move-file]: https://help.obsidian.md/Plugins/File+explorer#Move+a+file+or+folder

 `mod` refers the `ctrl` on Windows and to `cmd` on macOS.
-Every hotkey can be customized by search in the Obsidian hotkey settings.
+Every hotkey can be customized by searching in the Obsidian hotkey settings for the name of the respective action.

 > [!WARNING]
 > Renaming, or moving Code/Data Files **must** be done from within